robindevitt/a-widget-for-moretyme-and-payfast/README.md

-# moretyme-for-payfast
+# MoreTyme Widget for Payfast
-MoreTyme Widget for Payfast.
+Boost sales on your website by implementing a personalised widget for your product pages.
+This widget will provide your customers with the amount they are required to pay upfront and for the next two payments with MoreTyme.